Fatima

 On October 15, the anti-clerical, Masonic editor of Portugal’s most influential newspaper, O Seculo, published an account of what he called “a spectacle unique and incredible” in which the sun resembled “a silver plate.”
 “One would say that an eclipse had occurred,” he wrote, describing the crowd as “pale with fear” and the sun as trembling, making “abrupt movements never seen before and outside all cosmic laws.”

 Two days later, on October 17, O Dia, another Portuguese paper with a high circulation, published a second account that dovetailed neatly with the first: “the silver sun . . . [was] seen to whirl . . . people fell on their knees . . . the light turned to a beautiful blue.”
-Eventually, hundreds of eyewitness were interviewed.
+Eventually, hundreds of eyewitnesses were interviewed.

 The Credibility of the Children

 The credibility of the children is unimpeachable owing to the miracle itself.
 But there is more.
-Lucia’s family grew poorer in its aftermath, and she had to face angry, unbelieving parents, as well as a skeptical pastor who didn’t want trouble from the state.
+Lúcia’s family grew poorer in its aftermath, and she had to face angry, unbelieving parents, as well as a skeptical pastor who didn’t want trouble from the state.

 The youngsters were then separated and each told that the others had undergone martyrdom.
 Again, they stuck to their line, risking a cruel death.
 In the end, they wound up in jail with hardened criminals, some of whom, upon seeing them fall to their knees in prayer, did the same out of sympathy.
 One was even converted!